 Some genes control when cells grow, divide into new cells, and die.

-Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.
+Cancers can be caused by DNA changes (mutations) that turn on oncogenes or turn off tumor suppressor genes.
 Several different genes usually need to have changes for a cell to become cancerous.

 Certain chemicals that cause liver cancer, such as aflatoxins, are known to damage the DNA in liver cells.
 For example, studies have shown that aflatoxins can damage the TP53 tumor suppressor gene, which normally works to prevent cells from growing too much.
 Damage to the TP53 gene can lead to increased growth of abnormal cells and formation of cancers.

 Hepatitis viruses can also change DNA when they infect liver cells.
 In some patients, the virus's DNA can insert itself into a liver cell's DNA, where it may turn on the cell's oncogenes.

 Liver cancer clearly has many different causes, and there are undoubtedly many different genes involved in its development.
 It is hoped that a more complete understanding of how liver cancers develop will help doctors find ways to better prevent and treat them.